WubzyGD/WubzyGD/README.md

 - TypeScript
 - discord.js ~~spent so long on it that it has to be a language~~
 - Python
+- CSS

 ### Intermediate Skill
 - Java
-- HTML
-- CSS
 - Lua
 - Bootstrap

-## Wanna "hire" me?
+- Vue.js/nuxt

+## Think I could be helpful?

-> *I kind of love coding so I'll do just about anything for free*
+> *I kind of love coding so I'll do just about anything for free!*

 Contact me on Discord if you want my services!
 I charge nothing more than a little bit of credit in whatever it is we'll be making.
 Check out my orgs and respositories, and my works above, to see my portfolio of work.

-I also have an email: wubzy@wubzy.xyz.
-You're free to contact this as well, though I will reply much faster over Discord.

 ### Thanks for visiting my page!